 The length of study is only for 6 semesters with 2 intermediate semesters for 3 years whereas the regular class is for 8 semesters for 4 years.
 The medium of language used is also in full English while the regular class uses 50% in English and 50% in Indonesian Language.
 Some international academic programmes, such as the Dual Degree Programme, are only available for International Class students.

-No, the International Class will directly following the chosen major, which will be either Marketing Communication or Public Relations unlike the Regular class which has a year in the Department of Business Studies before they choose their respective majors to continue in the 3rd semester.
+No, the International Class will directly following the chosen major, which will be either Marketing Communication or Public Relations and Communication unlike the Regular class which has a year in the Department of Business Studies before they choose their respective majors to continue in the 3rd semester.